flatpak/flatpak.github.io/source/apps.html.haml.markdown

   ## <a name="telegram"></a>Telegram

-  Experimental nightly builds of the [Telegram](https://telegram.org/) desktop client are being made available by [Jan Grulich](http://www.jgrulich.cz/).
+  Experimental nightly builds of the [Telegram](https://telegram.org/) desktop client are being produced by [Jan Grulich](http://www.jgrulich.cz/).
 These require the 3.20 version of the org.gnome.Platform runtime.
 To install, run:

   <pre>
   <span class="unselectable">$ </span>flatpak remote-add --if-not-exists gnome https://sdk.gnome.org/gnome.flatpakrepo